PandaraWen/SBJellyRefreshViewDemo/README.md

 ## Usage

-### Copy the SBJellyRefreshView folder to your project, then
+Copy the SBJellyRefreshView folder to your project, then

-1. Initalize
+**1. Initalize**
 ```objective-c
 self.refreshView = [SBJellyRefreshView getRefreshView];
 self.refreshView.delegate = self;